-Exposure data: ISO 5000, 25 seconds at f/2.8, Nikon D750, Nikon 17-35mm lens at 17mm.
+Exposure data: ISO 6400, 30 seconds at f2.8 Nikon D750, Nikon 17-35mm lens at 17mm.
 My focus point on this lens is over the right side of the infinity symbol ∞ < on the lens at 17mm.
 Its closer to the center of the symbol if I shoot at 35mm.

-If you want to see the scientific data on that day go to this link – HERE
+If you want to see the scientific data, go to this link – Here

 The Kp Index numbers are not the only info to look at on aurora forecast, however it’s a good place to start.
 You can find more info on Kp numbers here.
 KP Info Here.